-- Q: What does the author learn about prayer? - A: God is concerned about the big and small things the stove, extra food from the cellar, and tied a rope from the house to the barn
+- Q: What does the author learn about prayer? - A: God is concerned about the big and small things truant officer: an employee of a school system who investigates the absences of students. [chap.
+7]

 The Village Blacksmith: a classic poem by Henry Wadsworth Longfellow that is a tribute to American blacksmiths; based upon an actual blacksmith shop on Brattle Street in Cambridge, Massachusetts. [chap.
 5]